 Many people are wondering if there are any side effects of taking green lipped mussel supplements.
 The answer is no, as long as you don’t have an allergy to shellfish.
 If you are allergic to shellfish, then it is best to avoid green lipped mussel supplements.
 Other than that, there are no known side effects of taking these supplements.

 So, there you have it!
 Green lipped mussel is a great natural remedy for inflammation.
 If you are suffering from any inflammatory condition, make sure to give this amazing shellfish a try.

 Green Lipped Mussel from NutriNZ

-Green Lipped Mussel from NutriNZ is an all-natural dietary supplement that enriches the body with highly-quality extract of the shellfish sourced from reputable marine farms.
-The shellfish is accompanied with rosemary oil with powerful antioxidant properties.
+New Zealand Green Lipped Mussel or the nutritional supplement Perna Canaliculus available at NutriNZ is an all-natural dietary supplement that enriches the body with a highly-quality extract of the shellfish sourced from reputable marine farms.
+The shellfish is accompanied by rosemary oil with powerful antioxidant properties.

 Whitehouse MW, Macrides TA, Kalafatis N, et al. Anti-inflammatory activity of a lipid fraction (lyprinol) from the NZ green-lipped mussel.
 InflammoPharmacology 1997 Sep, vol. 5 no. 3, 237-246 https://link.springer.com/article/10.1007/s10787-997-0002-0